EmmanuelMess/DistributedLedgerErlang/README.md

 ## Description
 This has an `ledger:append` (with `{ Uid, self(), "Message" }`) that adds to the ledger and a `ledger:get` that returns the ledger.

+This implementation fails after more than n/2 nodes fail.

 ## Thanks

 * [Formalizing and ImplementingDistributed Ledger Objects](https://arxiv.org/pdf/1802.07817.pdf) paper by Antonio Fernández Anta, Chryssis Georgiou, Kishori Konwar and Nicolas Nicolaou.